 Anorexic women and men serve an important role as symptom bearers in maintaining family cohesion and diffusing tensions and conflicts.
 Parental disputes and the crossing of generational boundaries place familial responsibilities on the child, intensifying their ambivalence about growing up.
 Moreover, families of anorexic patients often exhibit high performance demands, rigid justice, and strong moral orientation, which prevent them from exploring adulthood.

-Analysis from the perspective of the communication theory on different communication styles in anorexic patients according to the family dynamics:
+Analysis from the perspective of the communication theory on different communication styles in anorexic patients according to family dynamics:

 Physical Complications of Anorexia Nervosa